 The spring term quarterly exam in INGP will involve writing a research proposal.
 Although this exam, like any other, is partly evaluative in nature, its main objective is to provide training in identification of important research topics, framing of testable hypotheses, and design and interpretation of specific experiments to test the hypotheses.
-A second purpose of the exam is to familiarize the student with the content, structure, and format of an NIH NRSA application, in order to prepare for an NRSA proposal in the thesis lab.
+A second purpose of the exam is to familiarize the student with the content, structure, and format of an NIH NRSA application, in preparation an NRSA proposal in the thesis lab.

-The subject of this proposal should fall within the general focus of the student's research unit, but it must be unrelated to the anticipated topic of the student's dissertation.
+The subject of the research proposal shall fall within the general focus of the student's research unit (e.g., neuroscience), but it must be unrelated to the anticipated topic of the student's dissertation.
 Students unsure of the suitability of their topic should consult with the faculty member administering the exam.
 Students must develop the ideas and write these proposals independent of their rotation advisors.
-However, they are encouraged to discuss their work with other students and postdoctoral fellows.
+However, they are encouraged to discuss their proposal with other students and postdoctoral fellows.
 Discussions with faculty members are limited to advice on techniques; there shall be no discussion of experimental logic and design.

-There are three phases to the exam (due dates appear in the table above):
+There are four components to the exam:

-- Submission of the Topic Statement (1-page maximum).
+1. Topic statement (Monday, Week 2).
 This document must identify the topic of the proposal, including its significance and the general experimental approach.
 The document must also explain how the specific research question to be addressed differs from the likely subject area of the student's dissertation research.
+The

-The Topic Statement will be evaluated in terms of the goals of the exam; resubmissions based on faculty feedback may be required. - 2) Submission of the Specific Aims page, written in the format of this component of an NRSA proposal.\ - 3) Submission of the revised Specific Aims page and the Research Strategy, written in the format of an NRSA proposal.\ https://grants.nih.gov/grants/peer/guidelines\general/scoring\guidance\research.pdf https://grants.nih.gov/grants/peer/guidelines\general/scoring\system\and\procedure.pdf https://enhancing-peer-review.nih.gov/scoring&reviewchanges.html
+- Topic Statement will be evaluated in terms of the goals of the exam; resubmissions based on faculty feedback may be required. - 2.
+Proposal review (Thursday, Week 2).
+Read and score one of these examples.
+Use the review template provided in Appendix 2. - 3.
+Specific Aims page (Monday, Week 4).
+This document must be written in the format of this component of an NRSA proposal (see below). - 4.
+Final submission (Monday, Week 7).
+Submit the Specific Aims page (revised as required by the examiner) and the Research Strategy, written in the format of an NRSA proposal (see below).

-\ Follows the content, page limitations, and formatting guidelines of the National Research Service Awards for Individual Predoctoral Fellows (F31), as spelled out in Appendix 1: Detailed Instructions for INGP Proposal Examinations.
+Phases (2) and (3) follow the content, page limitations, and formatting guidelines of the National Research Service Awards for Individual Predoctoral Fellows (F31), as spelled out in Appendix 1: Detailed Instructions for INGP Proposal Examinations.

-The proposal will be scored according to the NIH Scoring System (see Appendix 2):
+The proposal will be scored according to the NIH Scoring System (see Appendix 2).
+For more information about the NIH Scoring System, consult the following PDF documents and web pages;